Exceptional level of private access to spectacular churches, palaces & collections

 - Day 3: Thursday 4 March

 - We spend this morning visiting two important private villas situated in the Ludovisi and Salaria districts of Rome.
 We begin at Villa Ludovisi-Boncompagni, where a member of the family will host our private visit.
 The small villa contains celebrated frescoes, notably Guercino’s Aurora and, a true rarity, the only ceiling fresco ever painted by Caravaggio.
-Following a short break, we continue to Villa Albani-Torlonia.
-Cardinal Alessandro Albani commissioned the villa to house his famed collection of antiquities, curated by his librarian (and the ‘father’ of art history), Johann Winklemann.
-One of Rome’s most exquisite eighteenth century villas, it became the epitome of Grand Tour taste, later purchased by the Torlonia family.
-Via special arrangement we shall see some notable works of art and the recently restored antiquities from the Torlonia Collection – arguably the world’s foremost collections of antiquities still in private hands.
+Following a short break, we continue to a major villa in Rome with a renowned yet private collection of ancient and neoclassical art, who have asked not to be named.
+Via special arrangement we shall see some notable works of art and the recently restored antiquities from the Collection – arguably the world’s foremost collections of antiquities still in private hands.
 We continue to the Spanish Steps area where you will have time for lunch, not included.
 It is likely there will be no formal visits this afternoon and the remainder of the afternoon and evening should be free for private explorations.

 - Day 4: Friday 5 March